jupyter-book/mystmd/docs/reuse-jupyter-outputs.md

 ## Outputs as Figures

-The labeled output can also be used in the `{figure}` directive, where you can then add a caption.
+The labeled output can also be used in the {myst:directive}`figure` directive, where you can then add a caption.
 Below we give the figure a new `name` as well, so that we can cross-reference it directly.

 ```markdown